google/grr-doc/installing-grr-server/via-docker.md

 GRR gets installed into a virtualenv in `/usr/share/grr-server`.
-Thus, the easiest way to run any of the GRR binaries inside the Docker container is to activate the virtualenv:
+Thus, the easiest way to run any of the GRR binaries inside the Docker container is by first activating the virtualenv:

 ```bash
 source /usr/share/grr-server/bin/activate